-SRWD consistently delivers drinking water that meets or is better than state and federal regulatory limits.
+SRWD continually delivers drinking water that meets or exceeds state and federal regulatory limits.
 The test results are shown on the following pages.
 Although the District's water supplies are tested for several regulated and unregulated constituents, only those that have been detected in the water are included in this report.
-Frequency of testing varies per federal and state requirements.
+The frequency of testing varies per federal and state requirements.
 Some people may be more vulnerable to constituents in drinking water than the general population.
 Immune-compromised people, such as those with cancer undergoing chemotherapy, people who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly people, and infants can be particularly at risk from infections.
-These people should seek advice about drinking water from their health care
+These people should seek advice about drinking water from their healthcare Providers.